-Sidney Walton, 99, one of America's oldest WWII vets, was born on Feb.11, 1919 in New York City.
-He enlisted in the Army in 1941, nine months before Pearl Harbor, serving a total of five years.
+Sidney Walton, 99, one of America's oldest WWII vets, was born in NYC on 2/11/19.
+In early 1941 he enlisted in the Army, serving a total of five years.

-Before he joined the Army to serve our nation in WWII, Sidney missed a chance to meet some of the last few remaining Civil War veterans in New York City.
-It was a missed opportunity that he has regretted his entire life.
+Before he joined the Army, Sidney missed a chance to meet some of the last remaining Civil War vets in NYC.
+He has regretted that his entire life.

-Now, to make up for that one regret, Sidney has embarked on this full-time, National No Regrets Tour, traveling to every state for at least a week and visiting every capital over the next year.
-He is meeting each state governor and thousands of citizens and veterans.
-The tour will include his 100th birthday celebration Feb.
-11th at the White House.
+To make up for that one regret, Sidney embarked on this full-time, National No Regrets Tour, traveling to every state for a week over the next year.
+He is meeting each state governor in the capital city, and thousands of patriotic Americans.
+His 100th birthday will be celebrated at the White House, Feb.
+11.

-"As the 'Greatest Generation' passes away, here is one last opportunity to thank a member of that generation who served our nation so nobly through its period of greatest need.
+The Rhode Island legislature passed a resolution in Sidney's honor on 4/24/18 declaring: "As the 'Greatest Generation' passes away, here is one last opportunity to thank a member of that generation who served our nation so nobly through its period of greatest need.
 Their contributions to our nation and to the preservation of civilization itself should never be forgotten."
-(Rhode Island House Resolution, 4/24/18)

-"In this moment when the country has been so divisive, this is the one thing that integrates Democrats and Republicans alike.
-They revere a person who saved both the country and the world.
+"In this moment when the country has been so divisive, this is one thing that unites Democrats and Republicans alike.
+They revere a person who saved this beautiful country.
 It makes us feel like we have a national treasure," said his son Paul.

-The one-of-a-kind "No Regrets Tour" relies on contributions - see donation links below.
+This one-of-a-kind tour relies on contributions - see link below.
+Thank you for your generosity!

 11956 Bernardo Plaza Dr. #536

 Porter Hotel - Portland